 Don’t you think that there must have been at least some concept of a plain vanilla kick scooter before there was a motorized scooter?
 Isn’t it highly unlikely that the motorized scooter came before the regular kick scooter?

 Anyway, we can’t pinpoint the date of invention for the regular kick scooter.
 Research through historic sources yields almost no results.

 We will move on to the motorized scooter now.
 The first regular, non-electric kick scooter remains a mystery for now.

 The Autoped was called a “self-propelled vehicle”, and was the first motorized scooter, produced in Long Island, New York.
 The first unit was produced in 1915, and the last one in 1922.

 You can imagine the attention that the early scooterists got from the public back in those days.
 They even got a ton of attention a few years ago when they made a comeback on the scene, and we can only imagine what it must have been like to ride along the streets of New York, during the roaring 20s, with all those skyscrapers being constructed, and progress being noticeable on every corner.

 The mechanism of the Autoped was quite sophisticated, especially for that day and age.
 It ran on gasoline, the engine was air-cooled, and the stem was foldable for easier storage.
 The driver accelerated by pressing a lever on the handlebar, and the scooter even had a clutch mechanism that was engaged by pushing the handlebars forward, while pulling the handlebars engaged the brakes.
 The scooter even had a headlamp and a tail lamp.

 Obviously, such a device must have been an incredible luxury that only the wealthiest could afford.
-While it garnered a lot of attention in the public, the biggest companies that produced motorized scooters didn’t stay in business for too long, and scooters started to fade away from the public eye a bit.
+While it garnered a lot of attention from the public, the biggest companies that produced motorized scooters didn’t stay in business for too long, and scooters started to fade away from the public eye.